KhronosGroup/glTF/extensions/2.0/Khronos/KHR_materials_transmission/README.md

 </figure>

 ## Tinting
 The `baseColor` of the material, as defined in the [Metallic-Roughness Material](https://github.com/KhronosGroup/glTF/blob/master/specification/2.0/README.md#metallic-roughness-material) section of the glTF specification, defines the amount of light at each frequency that is transmitted (not absorbed) by the material.
 Absorption is usually defined as an amount of light at each frequency that is absorbed over a given distance through a medium (usually described by Beer’s Law).
 However, since this extension deals exclusively with infinitely thin surfaces, we can treat absorption as a constant.
 Therefore, its inverse, `baseColor` transmission, can also be constant.
 This provides the color tinting effect in the materials shown above and is useful for real-world materials like stained glass and tinted plastics.
-Note that because `baseColor` is defined as sRGB, it must be converted to linear before being used in this calculation.
 <figure>
   <img src="./figures/ConstantTransmission.png"/>
 <figcaption><em>The baseColor of the material (yellow, in this example) is used to tint the light being transmitted.</em></figcaption>